hoanggiang063/weatherdemo/README.md

 - Reference: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

 ### For source code, I applied Clean code guideline such as:
-- Variable name should be meaningfully
+- Variable name should be meaningful
 - Function just do one thing
-- Class just service for one actor
+- Class just serve for one actor
 - Modules should call each other via interfaces
 - Source code is arranged by features not by function
 - Code must be testable
 - Shouldn't have a large source code file
-- Format code, optimize import, check error and warning to fix
+- Format code, optimize import, check error and warning to fix (optional)

-### Follow SOLID principles:
+### Follow SOLID principles to design classes:
 - SRP – Single Responsibility Principle.
 - OCP – Open/Closed Principle.
 - LSP – Liskov Substitution Principle.